Docs / Concepts /Models

 Highest visual quality for offline video generation

-Expression with quality="high".
+Talking video generation — render a finished mp4 with any model, including Essence 2 Max for premium fidelity.
 Best for offline batch jobs rather than real-time streaming.